Dr. Julie Bates B.A., Ph.D. (Dublin)Assistant Professor in Irish Writing, Evening Lecture Series Co-ordinator, Study Abroad Co-ordinator (Outgoing)

 - ‘The Art of the Megacity’ – team-taught Trinity Elective module.
 I contribute a lecture on Moscow

 - Beckett’s Art of Salvage (Cambridge University Press, 2017).

-- ‘Beckett, Brian O’Doherty and Brian Dillon: intermediality and the future anterior’, Samuel Beckett Today/Aujourd’hui, 32.1, Beckett and Intermediality, 2020.
+- ‘Beckett, Brian O’Doherty and Brian Dillon: intermediality and the future anterior’, Samuel Beckett Today/Aujourd’hui, 32, 1, 2020

-- ‘Writing homelessness: Beckett’s creative response to the Second World War’, Irish Culture and Wartime Europe 1938-48, ed.
-Dorothea Depner and Guy Woodward (Four Courts Press, 2015).
+- ‘Writing homelessness: Beckett’s creative response to the Second World War’, Irish Culture and Wartime Europe 1938-48, eds Dorothea Depner and Guy Woodward (Dublin: Four Courts Press, 2015)

-- ‘Beckett’s Maternal Miscellany’, New Voices: Inherited Lines, ed.
-Claudia Reese and Yvonne O’Keeffe (Peter Lang, 2013).
+- ‘Beckett’s Maternal Miscellany’, New Voices: Inherited Lines, eds Claudia Reese and Yvonne O’Keeffe (New York: Peter Lang, 2013)

 - ‘Humble Relics: Beckett and van Gogh’s old boots’, Relational Designs in Literature and the Arts: Page and Stage, Canvas and Screen, ed.
-Rui Carvalho Homem (Rodopi, 2012).
+Rui Carvalho Homem (Amsterdam: Rodopi, 2012)

 School of English